AQUAOSOTech/tarsplitter/README.md

 Work with huge numbers of small files more quickly.

+## Usage

-1. Safely split a large tar archive into a specified number of smaller tar archives
+### 1. Safely split a large tar archive into a specified number of smaller tar archives

 - `i` - input tar archive that you want to split
 - `o` - output pattern